ulthiel/JuLie.jl/docs/src/index.md

 ## Acknowledgments

-This is a contribution to Project-ID 286237555 – [TRR 195](https://www.computeralgebra.de/sfb/) – by the [Deutsche Forschungsgemeinschaft](https://www.dfg.de/en/).
+This work is a contribution to the [SFB-TRR 195](https://www.computeralgebra.de/sfb/) 'Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).
 I thank everyone who contributed (see below).
 The logo shows the root system of type G₂ and is taken from [Wikipedia](https://commons.wikimedia.org/wiki/File:Root_system_G2.svg).

 ## Contributors